MetalPetal/MetalPetal/README.md

 MetalPetal assumes that the output color values are in device RGB color space when no output color space is specified.

-### Color Spaces for `CVPixelBuffer`s
+### Color Spaces for `CVPixelBuffer`

 MetalPetal uses `CVMetalTextureCache` and `IOSurface` to directly map `CVPixelBuffer`s to Metal textures.
-So you cannot specify a color space for loading or rendering to a `CVPixelBuffer`.
-However you can specify whether to use a sRGB texture for the mapping.
+So you cannot specify a color space for loading from or rendering to a `CVPixelBuffer`.
+However you can specify whether to use a texture with a sRGB pixel format for the mapping.

 In Metal, if the pixel format name has the `_sRGB` suffix, then sRGB gamma compression and decompression are applied during the reading and writing of color values in the pixel.
 That means a texture with the `_sRGB` pixel format assumes the color values it stores are sRGB gamma corrected, when the color values are read in a shader, sRGB to linear RGB conversions are performed.
 When the color values are written in a shader, linear RGB to sRGB conversions are performed.